JK Harris & Company: Lawsuits

 The company has been sued by a number of U.S. Attorneys General after receiving numerous consumer complaints about misleading business and advertising practices.
 In July 2007 a South Carolina judge approved a $6 million settlement of a class-action lawsuit that had been brought against JK Harris by the Attorneys General of 18 states, including the AG of South Carolina, home to JK Harris' headquarters.
 The South Carolina Attorney General, Henry McMaster, withdrew from the lawsuit in 2005 because, he said, "there is no case" and any action taken against J.K.
-Harris & Company would be "unwarranted, unncessary and unwise."
-He called the lawsuit "abusive."
+Harris & Company would be "unwarranted, unnecessary and unwise".
+He called the lawsuit "abusive".

 The suit claimed that JK Harris & Company was charging customers fees for resolving back tax debts, but then failed to deliver on their promises, and engaged in deceptive marketing and advertising practices, such as promoting that their regional offices were staffed by tax experts when they were often only sales representatives.
 The company denied the allegations but agreed to settle the lawsuit, along with changing business practices related to their advertising and billing.

 Missouri's Attorney General filed a similar lawsuit in August 2008 seeking restitution for Missouri residents hurt by the company's "deceptive practices".
 In April 2009, the Texas Attorney General filed a lawsuit alleging JK Harris had misrepresented its ability to settle unpaid tax obligations on behalf of clients who paid large upfront fees for services they did not receive; that lawsuit was settled in April 2011.